Muscle worship

 Men weighing a German bodybuilder before a competition (1995) by Andreas Bohnenstengel.
 Bodybuilding competitions are akin to a form of muscle worship, as the bodybuilder exposes their body for an audience.

-Muscle worship (also called sthenolagnia) is a form of body worship in which one participant, the worshiper, touches the muscles of another participant, the dominant, in a sexually arousing manner.
+Muscle worship (also called sthenolagnia) is a form of body worship (or sexual fetishism) in which one participant, the worshiper, touches the muscles of another participant, the dominant, in a sexually arousing manner.
 The practice of muscle worship can involve various wrestling holds and lifts, as well as the rubbing, massaging, kissing, or licking of a dominant's body.
 Although muscle worship participants may be of any gender or sexual orientation, the dominant (often a professional bodybuilder, fitness competitor, or wrestler) is almost always an individual with either a large body size or a high degree of visible muscle mass, while the worshiper is often, but not always, skinnier or smaller.

 Background

 The Encyclopedia of Unusual Sex Practices lists sthenolagnia ("sexual arousal from displaying strength or muscles") and cratolagnia ("arousal from strength") as paraphilias associated with the practice of wrestling for erotic purpose, although there have been no studies concerning them.
 Forensic and Medico-Legal Aspects of Sexual Crimes and Unusual Sexual Practices, the 2008 comprehensive monograph of Anil Aggrawal, only defines the two terms, and does not provide any additional information.

 As with many BDSM-related practices, the amount of force and pain involved depends on the desires of the participants.
 While some dominants might use their size and strength to pin a smaller worshiper, thereby forcing that worshiper to come in contact with the dominant's muscles, others might only display their muscles and allow a worshiper to touch them.
 People who participate in muscle worship generally find the practice sexually arousing, but some male bodybuilders offer muscle worship sessions only for monetary gain, as bodybuilding does not always guarantee a steady income.
 For well-known competitors, this can also draw in fans who want a chance to meet with and touch the muscles of bodybuilders whom they idolize.

 Muscle worship is a fetish among some gay men, giving rise to a number of websites that display bodybuilders posing for admirers and offering private online posing shows.
 There are also sites devoted to women who enjoy worshiping male bodybuilders.
 Many other sites are oriented towards straight men and lesbian women who enjoy worshipping female bodybuilders and other fit, muscular women, either virtually or by arranging for in-person sessions.

 "It pays well, and many guys are either doing it right now or have done it in the past.
 Even Arnold Schwarzenegger was rumored to be into this shit."

 — — Bodybuilder Gregg Valentino about muscle worship.

 In his book Death, Drugs, and Muscle: Surviving the Steroid Underworld, bodybuilder Gregg Valentino called muscle worship a "taboo subject in the world of muscle," and noted that Arnold Schwarzenegger might have participated in muscle worship sessions in the past.